netham45/screamsender/README.md

 * Install the following packages: `g++-aarch64-linux-gnu` `gcc-aarch64-linux-gnu` `binutils-aarch64-linux-gnu`
 * Compile with `aarch64-linux-gnu-g++ --static screamsender.cpp -o screamsender_aarch64`

-## To export a stereo audio stream from an LG WebOS TV
+## Sending audio from an LG WebOS TV

 Tested on an LG C1

 `arecord -B 0 -D "hw:1,2" -f S32_LE -c 2 -r 48000 - | screamsender -i <IP Address> -p <Port>`

 Note: Reading from some inputs with arecord with high channel counts set will crash and reboot the TV.
+I only located stereo sources.

 ### Capturing audio from HDMI